hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 PUBLIC_IP=$(terraform output -json | jq -r '.server_public_ip.value')
 ```

-From this, it keeps calling `curl` to the server every 2 seconds for 60 seconds.
-If server is not up after 60 seconds, it will fail the build
+Then it keeps invoking `curl` to that public IP every 2 seconds, for 60 seconds.
+If nginx is not up after 60 seconds, it will fail the build

-If everything goes smoothly, you will see something like this in the build log for the first time build.
-It correctly identifies that a new EC2 server to be created.
+If everything goes smoothly, we will see something like this in the build log for the first time build.
+It correctly identifies that a new EC2 server is to be created.

 ![]({% asset_path 2018-06-13-terraform-staging-log %} "TerraformStaging first build log")

-And when I copy the public IP in the previous screenshot and paste it to browser:
+Browsing to the public IP gives us this result:

 ![]({% asset_path 2018-06-13-terraform-staging-nginx %} "TerraformStaging Nginx output")